jonasbn/til/bash/implement_tab_completions.md

 # Implement tab completions

-You can implement your own bash completions for commands you use alot to save on typing.
+You can implement your own bash completions for commands you use a lot to save on typing.

 An example `ackrc` based on [my TIL](https://github.com/jonasbn/til/blob/master/ack/define_a_custom_search_filetype_scope.md)